HafsaHameed457/F-Info/rqs.md

 React Developer Tools is a Chrome DevTools extension for the React JavaScript library.
 A very useful tool, if you are working on React.js applications.
 This extension adds React debugging tools to the Chrome Developer Tools.
 It helps you to inspect and edit the React component tree that builds the page, and for each component, one can check the props, the state, hooks, etc.

+## How to use styles in ReactJS?

+CSS modules are a way to locally scope the content of your CSS file.
+We can create a CSS module file by naming our CSS file as App.modules.css and then it can be imported inside App.js file using the special syntax mentioned below.

+## Explain styled components in React?

+Styled-component Module allows us to write CSS within JavaScript in a very modular and reusable way in React.
+Instead of having one global CSS file for a React project, we can use styled-component for enhancing the developer experience.
+It also removes the mapping between components and styles – using components as a low-level styling construct.

+## What is prop drilling and its disadvantages?

+Prop drilling is basically a situation when the same data is being sent at almost every level due to requirements in the final level.
+The problem with Prop Drilling is that whenever data from the Parent component will be needed, it would have to come from each level, Regardless of the fact that it is not needed there and simply needed in last.